 Commodore founder Jack Tramiel, the orchestrator of the first line of affordable personal computers, died this weekend at the age of 83.

-I don’t know exactly what to think about it, and I’m probably not alone.
+I don’t know exactly what to think about it, and I’m probably not alone, though it didn’t take long for tributes to pour in.

 On the one hand, I owe exactly how I think about computers to this man.
 Jack Tramiel’s computers taught me that computing resources are finite but if we’re careful how we use them, we can accomplish a tremendous amount of value for our computing dollars.